MjxSjx/Portfolio/Case Study 1 - bike-share analysis/SQL Results/README.md

 # Fin

-Per stakeholder request:
-* We imported the priorly cleaned CSV files with zero nulls allowed
-* Utilized deep SQL analysis queries while showing our work
-* Answered every possible question using data-driven decision-making
+Per stakeholder request: We imported the priorly cleaned CSV files with zero nulls allowedUtilized deep SQL analysis queries while showing our work Answered every possible question using data-driven decision-making

 * The "Individual Statistical Details" folder is: A collection of simpler queries about the data.*